PhilipJADunn/ecs-rds-api-gw/README.md

 ### Terraform
 Naming conventions to include the environment and service, these are usually saved as variables, e.g "stag-product-function".
 Just a note here as I am aware that the SNS and SQS names may seem slightly confusing because of this, I tend to name SQS resources as 'upstream service-queuename-downstream service' I find this is a good naming convention and allows people who haven't worked on a service before to understand the workflow quicker.

+We should also parameter our S3 bucket for the backend, however, using the data source to pull in account id results in an error for the terraform backend block, so it may be worth just using a variable here.

 ### ECS